 Just as wounds vary in terms of size, scope, depth, and location, the scars that form around them vary in similar ways.
 Scars may be raised or recessed, different in color or texture from their surrounding healthy tissue, or particularly noticeable due to their size, shape, and/or location.
 During your initial consultation, Dr. Gabbay will conduct a thorough medical evaluation and gather all of the pertinent factors about your injury and overall physical health, before selecting the appropriate method and techniques to utilize during your scar revision surgery.

-Scar revision is often performed as a simple office based or outpatient procedure.
-Recovery form the procedure is generally quick, and while your initial postoperative improvement will be dramatic, it may takes months or even over a year to see the final improvement.
-At Gabbay Plastic Surgery, whether you elect to have scar revision surgery for functional or cosmetic reasons, Dr. Gabbay will evaluate your specific needs, and will ensure that your surgical goals are brought to fruition.
+Scar revision is often performed as a simple office-based or outpatient procedure.
+Recovery from the procedure is generally quick, and while your initial postoperative improvement will be dramatic, it may take months or even over a year to see the final improvement.
+At Gabbay Plastic Surgery, whether you elect to have scar revision surgery for functional or cosmetic reasons, Dr. Gabbay will evaluate your specific needs and will ensure that your surgical goals are brought to fruition.
 If you would like additional information about scar revision surgery, please contact Gabbay Plastic Surgery today—we are happy to answer all of your questions and to set up an initial, complimentary consultation with Dr. Gabbay.